ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/img_nn_stcube_old/run_nn.md

 layout: "learningpathall"
 ---

-In this section, we will deploy the model we built in the previous section on the ST board using STM Cube AI and STM Cube IDE.
+In this section, deploy the model built in the previous section on the ST board using STM Cube AI and STM Cube IDE.
 STM Cube AI is an extension software of STM Cube MX.
-So we will need to instal both STM Cube MX and the extension software, STM Cube AI.
+So you will need to instal both STM Cube MX and the extension software, STM Cube AI.

 ## Install STM Cube MX and ST CUbe AI